CHAPTERS 24-26

 “I don’t think he did.”

-James had been out of sorts all day, his fidgety, industrious nature on full anxious overdrive.
-When she’d asked if he was okay, he’d insisted he was fine, pallid and on edge.
-Maybe he had received bad news about his dad.
+James had been out of sorts the last two days, his fidgety, industrious nature on full anxious overdrive.
+When she’d asked if he was okay, he’d insisted, pallid and on edge, that he was fine.

 She didn’t know how to ask him about it, but maybe he would appreciate some company, at least.